demmings/gsSQL/README.md

     group by transaction_date pivot account",
      {{"mastertransactions", "Master Transactions!$A$1:$I", 60};{"budgetCategories","budgetIncomeCategories", 3600}}, true)```
       * **New syntax.**.
 Recommended format.
+        * Disadvantage of this syntax:
+          * Extremely large tables will fail to load.
+Google has a limit on the size of arrays passed into custom functions.
+        * Advantage of this syntax:
-        * This syntax WILL cause the custom function to re-run if table data changes (which keeps results up to date).
+          * This syntax WILL automatically trigger the custom function to re-run if table data changes (which keeps results up to date).
         * Unique Column titles are REQUIRED in the data.
           * The first row of data in the Sheets Range MUST contain titles that will be used as the field name.
         * Each table requires two entries.
 This is repeated for each table referenced in the SQL.